-Parabens are used as a preservative and found in products like moisturizers, deodorants, and toothpastes.
+Parabens are used as a preservative and found in products like moisturizers, deodorants, and toothpaste.

 It is also listed as alkyl parahydroxy benzoates.

-Parabens can contribute to increased levels of oestrogen, a hormone responsible for many types of cancers such as breast, colon, testicular and prostate cancer.
+Parabens can contribute to increased levels of estrogen, a hormone responsible for many types of cancers such as breast, colon, testicular and prostate cancer.

 However, they are also present in bathroom products such as shower gels, shampoos, hairsprays, nail varnish, and perfumes.

-Phthalates have been found to damage the kidney, lungs, liver, and reproductive skin and can be absorbed in the body through the skin, inhalation or ingestion through liquids or contaminated foods.
+Phthalates have been found to damage the kidney, lungs, liver, and reproductive skin and can be absorbed into the body through the skin, inhalation or ingestion through liquids or contaminated foods.